noaa-garfo/discaRd/CAMS/MODULES/GROUNDFISH/groundfish_comparison_notes.md

 Please note that
 - for `COD` that lobster pots should have discard = 0.
 This has not been implemented programmatically as of 3/11/22.
-- Scallop trip based estiamtes for `Yellowtail` and `Windowpane` flounder stocks has *NOT* been implemented yet.
+- Scallop trip based estimates for `Yellowtail` and `Windowpane` flounder stocks has *NOT* been implemented yet.

 an example script for compiling a calendar year table, along with additional trip attributes, is provided `groundifsh_CY_example_pull.sql`